Leon McKenzie: Boxing career for ex-Norwich City striker

 He added: "I've got through months and months of training camp, getting up at five in the morning for runs.
 I'm doing what I've got to do."

-McKenzie, who started his career at Crystal Palace, played in the Premier League with Norwich in 2004-05, scoring in a famous 2-0 victory over Manchester United, and had spells at Fulham, Peterborough, Charlton, Coventry, Northampton and Kettering.
+McKenzie, who started his career at Crystal Palace, played in the Premier League with Norwich in 2004-05, and had spells at Fulham, Peterborough, Charlton, Coventry, Northampton and Kettering.

-He has spoken publicly about his battle with depression while playing and served a jail sentence last year for illegally trying to avoid speeding offences.
+while playing and served a jail sentence last year for

 "I sort of lost my direction a little bit.
 When I had that time incarcerated I asked myself a lot of questions," he said.